 How to Make Carrot Sheet Cake

-The first step to making this cake is to first remove the eggs (for the cake) plus the cream cheese and butter (for the frosting) from the refrigerator and allow them to come to room temperature.
+First, remove the eggs (for the cake) plus the cream cheese and butter (for the frosting) from the refrigerator and allow them to come to room temperature.
 This is really important.
-Using room temperature eggs guarantees that they will mix evenly in the matter and result in a lighter, fluffier cake.
+Using room temperature eggs guarantees that they will mix evenly in the batter and result in a lighter, fluffier cake.

 - Pro-tip – Bring your eggs to room temperature by placing them in a bowl of warm water for 10-15 minutes.
 Careful that the water isn’t too hot, we want to gently bring them to room temperature, not cook them.